-The Law Office of Bryan Fagan, PLLC recently had cause to celebrate a huge victory for long-time clients of ours.
+The Law Office of Bryan Fagan, PLLC, recently had cause to celebrate a huge victory for our long-time clients.
 These clients are grandparents who live in North Texas but whose grandchildren reside here in the Houston area.
-Unfortunately the son of our clients and the father to their grandchildren was sentenced to a twenty year prison term last year for a sex-related crime.
+Unfortunately, the son of our clients and the father of their grandchildren were sentenced to a twenty-year prison term last year for a sex-related crime.

-His wife and the daughter in law to our clients was sent to prison this year on a related charge.
+Our clients' wife and daughter-in-law were sent to prison this year on a related charge.
 The grandchildren ended up living with a maternal aunt with whom the mother and grandchildren had been residing.

 A 2016 case led the way to the ultimate victory in 2017

-These grandparents came to our office last year seeking representation to win custody of their grandchildren.
-They feared (reasonably) that the environment that they were being exposed to with their mother was dangerous to the long and short-term development of these teenagers.
+Last year, these grandparents came to our office seeking representation to win custody of their grandchildren.
+They feared (reasonably) that the environment they were being exposed to with their mother was dangerous to these teenagers' long and short-term development.

-The grandparents had little contact with their grandchildren in the previous four or five months but they believed the children were not being made to attend school nor were they able to contact their grandparents.
-Basically, our clients believed that they offered the best environment for these kids to be raised as successful and happy people.
+The grandparents had little contact with their grandchildren in the previous four or five months, but they believed the children were not being made to attend school, nor could they contact their grandparents.
+Our clients thought they offered the best environment for these kids to be raised as successful and happy people.

-Despite their intentions and goals, our clients were not able to immediately able to win primary custody of their grandchildren.
-Ultimately we attended mediation along with their daughter in law and we settled on mandatory monthly visits for our clients with their grandchildren.
-Considering that they had not been able to see them much if at all over the prior half year both of our clients were happy at this result.
+Despite their intentions and goals, our clients were not able to immediately win primary custody of their grandchildren.
+Ultimately we attended mediation along with their daughter-in-law, and we settled on mandatory monthly visits for our clients with their grandchildren.
+Considering that they had not seen them much over the prior half-year, both of our clients were happy at this result.

-An important piece of advice was given to our clients by myself at mediation as well.
-I let them know that even though they were not able to negotiate a transfer of custody from mom to them at mediation that they were laying the groundwork for a court to do so in the future should the need arise.
-Our clients basically needed time to re-establish a relationship with their grandparents if they again wanted to pursue custody rather than solely having visitation rights.
+An essential piece of advice was given to our clients by myself at mediation.
+I let them know that even though they could not negotiate a transfer of custody from mom to them at mediation, they were laying the groundwork for a court to do so in the future should the need arise.
+Our clients needed time to re-establish a relationship with their grandparents if they again wanted to pursue custody rather than solely having visitation rights.

-A person must have standing to pursue a lawsuit in Texas
+A person must have the standing to pursue a lawsuit in Texas.

 Our clients brought a petition in Harris County seeking to be named sole managing conservators of their grandchildren.
-Along with their petition, each wrote and signed affidavits stating to the court just how the children’s present environment would harm in a significant manger the health and emotional development of the children.
-This is required under the Texas Family Code in order to be successful in this type of lawsuit.
+Along with their petition, each wrote and signed affidavits stating to the court just how the children's present environment would harm in a significant manger the health and emotional development of the children.
+This is required under the Texas Family Code to succeed in this type of lawsuit.

-The affidavit detailed to the judge the level of involvement that they had in the children’s lives prior to brining their 2016 case to court and pointed out the lengths they had gone to in the past year to have visitation rights over their grandchildren.
-Finally, the affidavit provided as much factual information as they could muster as to how the mother and father were unable to provide for the financial, emotional or physical well being of the children.
+The affidavit detailed to the judge the level of involvement they had in the children's lives before bringing their 2016 case to court and pointed out the lengths they had gone to in the past year to have visitation rights over their grandchildren.
+Finally, the affidavit provided as much factual information as they could muster about how the mother and father were unable to provide for the children's financial, emotional, or physical well-being.

-The Texas Family Code provides that a relative who is within the third degree of consanguinity can file a lawsuit requesting that he or she become managing conservators over a child if the failure to do so would significantly impair the health or emotional development of the child.
-Our clients met the requirements in that they were within the third degree of consanguinity and had provided testimony in a trial regarding the potential harm that could befall the children should they remain in the care of the aunt in their present environment.
+The Texas Family Code provides that a relative who is within the third degree of consanguinity can file a lawsuit requesting that they become managing conservators over a child if the failure to do so would significantly impair the health or emotional development of the child.
+Our clients met the requirements in that they were within the third degree of consanguinity.
+They had provided testimony in a trial regarding the potential harm that could befall the children should they remain in the aunt's care in their present environment.

 Overall, the facts of this case were as sad as you might expect.
-Given the nature of their parents crimes it would make sense to do everything possible to help fortify the mental health of their children.
+Given the nature of their parent's crimes, it would make sense to do everything possible to help fortify their children's mental health.
 However, the mother had made no attempts to seek counseling or therapy for the children while she was not incarcerated.
 School attendance proved to be sporadic at best as well.
-Basically, the concerns exhibited by our clients were proved in court to be well founded and accurate.
+The concerns exhibited by our clients were proved in court to be well-founded and accurate.

 The court ultimately ruled in favor of our clients and awarded them a conservatorship over the children.
-While the parental rights of the biological parents were not terminated, they lost a significant amount of rights to their children, notably the right to determine their primary residence.
-It is not often that clients have a “perfect” day in court but when these grandparents walked out of the courtroom on that day with the right to raise their grandchildren in their back pockets it was a truly wonderful outcome.
+While the biological parent's parental rights were not terminated, they lost many requests to their children, notably the right to determine their primary residence.
+It is not often that clients have a "perfect" day in court, but when these grandparents walked out of the courtroom on that day with the right to raise their grandchildren in their back pockets, it was a truly remarkable outcome.

-Our clients utilized their own sense of what was best for their grandchildren as well as the advice of their attorneys to fight for an win a conservatorship over their grandchildren.
-While the path they took to arriving at that goal was not exactly linear, their mindset was to get there no matter what obstacles stood in their way.
+Our clients utilized their sense of what was best for their grandchildren and the advice of their attorneys to fight for and win a conservatorship over their grandchildren.
+While the path they took to achieve that goal was not strictly linear, their mindset was to get there no matter what obstacles stood in their way.